Some Linux shell commands

 View and change hostname

-• hostname xxx to change the hostname temporarily (takes effect immediately, but restart will restore the original hostname)
+sudo vim /etc/hostnameto change the hostname forever (Restart to take effect)hostname xxxto change the hostname temporarily (takes effect immediately, but restart will restore the original hostname)

 Modify the prompt after a successful login

-(You may add exit 0 command near the beginning of the scripts, to ‘cancel’ executing it by letting it exit earlier)
+exit 0command near the beginning of the scripts, to ‘cancel’ executing it by letting it exit earlier)

 Cannot SSH to your machine?